amituttam/notes/docs/study/taoup/taoup-ch3-contrasts.rst

    processes or *Multitasking*. *DOS* and *CP/M* were basically sequential loaders with to multitasking abilities.

-#. *Cooperative Multitasking* is the ability to share multiple processes
+#. *Cooperative Multitasking* is the ability to share multiple processes.
-   with.
    However, there was no memory management unit or locking.
 Thus, a bug in a program could freeze the entire system.

 #.
-Unix has *preemptive multitasking**, in which timeslices are
+Unix has *preemptive multitasking*, in which timeslices are
    allocated by a scheduler which routinely interrupts or pre-empts the running process in order to hand control to the next one.
 Almost all modern operating systems support preemption.